chexxor/purescript-documentation-discussion/02-Context-or-Narrative/State-of-PureScript-Documentation-2019.md

 ### Maintaining Documentation's Accuracy

-Third, documentation becomes outdated/inaccurate when the thing being documented changes in two ways: the 'size' of a change, and the 'frequency' of them.
+Third, documentation becomes outdated/inaccurate when the thing being documented changes in two ways:
+- the 'size' of a change
+- the 'frequency' of changes

 #### The "Size" of a Change